 You’ll begin by adding some personal information, like your name and address, where you go to school, and so on.
 We won’t get into all that here, but let’s touch on some of the more substantial parts.

 - Major—In our application, we’ll ask you to select both a first- and second-choice major (in case you aren’t admitted to your first choice).
-It’s a good idea to refer to our Transfer Handbook to make sure your choices fit your academic goals.
+It’s a good idea to refer to our Transfer Handbook to make sure you’ve completed the requirements for the majors you choose.

-- Essay—Personal essays are always challenging, but the good news is you can check out our essay question for transfer applicants even before you start your application.
+- Essay—Personal essays are always challenging, but the good news is you can check out our essay questions for transfer applicants before you start your application.
 Our biggest tip?
-Be sure to answer the question!
+Make sure to answer what we’re asking!

 - Activities, Honors, & Distinctions—We’ll ask you to provide a certain number of activities, honors, and distinctions.
 Take some time to think about the things you’ve been involved in and the things you’ve accomplished.
-Whatever is most important to you belongs on this list!
+Be certain to highlight the things you’ve done recently at your current institution.

 - Application Fee—Unless you have a fee waiver, you’ll be asked to pay a fee when you submit your application.
-If you think you may qualify for a fee waiver, ask a school official at your current college to fill out our fee waiver form and send it directly to our admissions office.
+If you think you may qualify for a fee waiver, ask a school official (for example, a representative in your financial aid office) at your current college to fill out our fee waiver form and send it directly to our admissions office.

 Your Supporting Materials

 First, congratulations on making it this far—this means you’re almost done!
 But before you breathe that big sigh of relief, we need just a few more things from you.